CartoDB/cartoframes/docs/developer-center/guides/03-Quickstart-Part-2.md

 ```

 Now that we have found the data we were looking for, let's filter out our area of intereset, Arlington.
 To do that, first we need to load Arlington's boundaries (they can be found [here](https://gisdata-arlgis.opendata.arcgis.com/datasets/census-tract-2010-polygons?geometry=-77.761%2C38.787%2C-76.772%2C38.974)):

+> **Note:** you can also get the census information from the [Data Observatory boundary functions](https://carto.com/developers/data-observatory/reference/#boundary-functions)

 ```py
 census_track = 'census_track.geojson'